Cloud CCTV

 Best for

-Morphean is a Swiss Cloud video surveillance provider with a UK office, offering a fully managed Video Surveillance as a Service (VSaaS) platform that includes Cloud CCTV, access control, and business intelligence tools.
+Businesses seeking an integrated Cloud CCTV and access control platform Morphean is a Swiss Cloud video surveillance provider with a UK office, offering a fully managed Video Surveillance as a Service (VSaaS) platform that includes Cloud CCTV, access control, and business intelligence tools.
 The system is designed to work with third-party IP cameras, and its data is hosted within the EU, ensuring GDPR compliance.

 Highlights